UniPD-DII-ETCOMP/Half_Space_Green_A_Phi/README.md

 # Note
 The Matlab functions are not optimized.
 Small discrepancies between Matlab and Fortran functions can be obtained due to the numeric integrations.
+If you spotted some bugs, please contact us.

 This toolbox contains parts or modifications of the following codes:

-[1] STRATA, https://github.com/modelics/strata (MATLAB & FRTRAN porting)
+[1] STRATA, https://github.com/modelics/strata (MATLAB & FORTRAN porting)

 [2] Jason Nicholson (2022).
 Bessel Zero Solver (https://www.mathworks.com/matlabcentral/fileexchange/48403-bessel-zero-solver), MATLAB Central File Exchange.
 Retrieved February 4, 2022.